-2023 North Carolina Environmental Stewardship Award Program
+2026 North Carolina Environmental Stewardship Award Program

 Description and Application Procedures

-Beef producers use their management skills to convert natural resources into a healthy food product.
-To be successful in the long run, it is in our best interest to be good stewards of the land we manage.
+Pasture-based livestock producers use their management skills to convert natural resources into a healthy food product.
+To be successful, it is in our best interest to be good stewards of the land we manage.
 There has been an increased awareness about human impact on the environment, and the beef industry has initiatives at all levels to improve environmental stewardship.
-This award is just one more effort to improve environmental awareness of beef producers and to educate the general public about environmental efforts of the beef industry.
+This award is just one more effort to improve environmental awareness of beef producers, and to educate the general public about environmental efforts of the pasture-based livestock industry.
+There are many examples of environmental stewardship among North Carolina pasture-based livestock producers.

 Read about Past NC ESA Award Winners